 Before you read this guidance note you should read the Appealing an HMRC decision ― outline guidance note.
 You are also advised to consider the possibility of an HMRC review, see the HMRC review of a decision guidance note.

 This note considers the main things to consider when deciding whether or not to appeal to the Tribunal.
 It discusses the payment of the tax in dispute, costs, the merits of the case, and issues around privacy and confidentiality.

 Remember that this guidance note, and the other guidance notes on appealing to the Tribunal, are only a summary; they do not cover all situations.
 You may need to take further advice in relation to any particular appeal position.
 If the appeal is to the Scottish First-tier Tribunal, the procedure may not be the same as that set out here.
 You are advised to take specialist advice.

 In 2015, the Ministry of Justice (MoJ) consulted on whether to introduce fees for Tax Tribunal appeals, and subsequently it was decided that fees would be charged.
 However, in 2017, the Supreme Court ruled that the fees imposed in the Employment Tribunal were unlawful.
-It is therefore possible that the MoJ will decide not to proceed with its earlier decision to impose fees for tax cases.
-It is however sensible to advise the taxpayer that it remains a possibility.
+Although the MoJ has never publicly stated it has dropped its plans, no steps have been taken to introduce them, and no revised proposals have been put forward.